Admission to MIM is highly selective: there is intense competition for a class of 35 students. Application will be online.

 Tip: do not just list your past experiences as they are explicited in your CV: rather use your past successes (and failures!) to show that you would fit into the program.

 At least two reference letters should be written (in English or Italian) by two referees.
-Referees may be, for example, professors at the University and/or by Managers in your Company.
+Referees may be, for example, professors at the University, managers in your Company, internship supervisors, etc...
 A mixture of academic and business reference letters may be the best solution if you have significant work experience after graduating or as intern during your studies, but it is not compulsory.
 Just consider that the reference letter should support your application to the Program.

 !!Letters sent from personal e-mail addresses, e.g. name [at] yahoo.it, as well as reference letters sent in any other way that doesn't respect the mentioned procedure, will not be considered.